Johnny Gaudreau Game Preview: Blue Jackets vs. Maple Leafs

 Gaudreau Season Stats Insights

-- Gaudreau has a goal in six games this season through 34 games played, but has not had multiple goals in any of those games.
+- In six of 36 games this year, Gaudreau has scored a goal, but there are no multi-goal efforts on his ledger.

-- In 15 of 34 games this year, Gaudreau has registered a point, and five of those games included multiple points.
+- Gaudreau has a point in 16 of 36 games this season, with multiple points in five of them.

-- The implied probability that Gaudreau goes over his points prop total is 55.6%, based on the odds.
+- The implied probability is 57.1% that Gaudreau goes over his points over/under based on the odds.

-- Given his moneyline odds, Gaudreau has an implied probability of 41.7% of going over his assist prop bet.
+- There is a 43.5% chance of Gaudreau having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.